-Patient experience represents the overall range of interactions between a patient and their healthcare provider.
-(1) This includes the medical care or assistance they receive from their healthcare providers.
+Learning how to improve patient experience represents the overall range of interactions between a patient and their healthcare provider.
+This includes the medical care or assistance they receive from their healthcare providers.
 Patient experience can also be described as the “framework of healthcare”.
-It traces the patient’s journey from health, to the onset of disease, and through multiple encounters with healthcare services.
-(2) With excellent patient-centered care, healthcare providers will see increased consistency in patient adherence in medical advice, an improvement in clinical outcomes, and better patient safety practices.
-(1)
+It traces the patient’s journey from health to the onset of disease, and through multiple encounters with healthcare services.

 1. Effectively communicate with patients and families

 Communication plays a strong role in creating a positive patient experience.
-Some effective communication strategies to keep in mind are (4):
+Some effective communication strategies to keep in mind are: